CrimeNightApp/frontend-application/README.md

 This JavaScript code sample demonstrates how to build a Single-Page Application (SPA) using React, along-side Auth0 for authentication, and Hasura for GraphQL queries.

-This JavaScript code sample demonstrates how to build a Single-Page Application (SPA) using React.
-This React code sample builds the API server using the React Router 6 library.

 ## Start the project

 Install the project dependencies: